1RandomDev/mailspring-api/README.md

 Free reimplementation of the Mailspring Sync backend (and other required APIs).
 This project aims to provide an alternative sync server that can be self hosted for the [Mailspring Email Client](https://getmailspring.com/).

-**🔴IMPORTANT:🔴** Currently this project can only be used with [my fork of the MailSpring Client](https://github.com/1RandomDev/Mailspring) since the official version doesn't allow changing the API URL.
+**🔴IMPORTANT🔴** Currently this project can only be used with [my fork of the MailSpring Client](https://github.com/1RandomDev/Mailspring) since the official version doesn't allow changing the API URL.

 ## Supported Features
 - :heavy_check_mark: Metadata Sync